penberg/legacy-free-x86/README.md

 **Interrupt delivery.** For interrupt delivery, you use MSI-X, which is a message-signaled interrupt delivery mechanism.
 MSI-X is discussed in Section 10.11 ("Message Signalled Interrupts") of the [Intel SDM].

+## Virtualization

+**I/O paravirtualization.** The default paravirtualized I/O devices on x86 are specified by [VIRTIO 1.0].
+Please note that the VIRTIO 1.0 interfaces (referred to as *modern*) are incompatible with the older de facto standard VIRTIO interfaces (referred to as *legacy*).

 ## References

 * Intel® 64 and IA-32 Architectures Software Developer’s Manual Volume 3 (3A, 3B, 3C & 3D): System Programming Guide ([Intel SDM])